njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-list.rst

 *********************
 Styling with Sass
 *********************
-If you're familiar with `Sass <http://sass-lang.com/>`_, you can use our Sass mixins to style lists.
+If you're familiar with `Sass <http://sass-lang.com/>`_, you can use our mixins to style lists.
 A list can be styled using the ``vui-list`` mixin as shown.

 .. code-block:: css